-The Byron Kennedy Award celebrates outstanding creative enterprise within the film and television industries and is given to an individual or organisation whose work embodies innovation and the relentless pursuit of excellence.
-Presented by Kennedy Miller Mitchell, in association with AACTA, this Award includes a cash prize of $10,000.
-The recipient is selected by an appointed jury annually.
+The Byron Kennedy Award, which honours Dr George Miller’s original filmmaking partner and MAD MAX co-creator Byron Kennedy, celebrates outstanding creative enterprise within the film and television industries.
+Determined annually by an appointed jury, the Award is given to an individual or organisation whose work embodies innovation and the relentless pursuit of excellence.
+Presented by Kennedy Miller Mitchell, in association with AACTA, this Byron Kennedy Award includes a cash prize of $10,000.

 Byron Kennedy Award recipients are dynamic and diverse.
 They include filmmaker and film festival founder John Polson, cutting edge film technology/computer graphic imaging experts Animal Logic, multidisciplinary filmmaker Ivan Sen, filmmaker, animator and artist Sarah Watt, the Australian Cinematographers Society, writer, director and producer Amiel Courtin-Wilson, cinematographer Adam Arkapaw and, most recently, acclaimed artist and filmmaker Lynette Wallworth.

 For a full list of Byron Kennedy recipients, click here.